oscar-bender-stone/honors-thesis/source/1_introduction.typ

 a proof of a first-order statement into two parts: solve propositional statements in a SAT solver, and solve theory-specific problems with theory solvers. // TODO: clean this up and make this more detailed but concise!
-Additionally, this enables future exploration for implementing general programs.

 In addition to this architecture, we establish a small Trusted Computing Base (TCB).
 In our base logic, uses a a novel technique: Artemov's Logic of Proofs